asurint/software-engineer-interview/README.md

 Please build the following slug generation logic yourself and do not rely upon any third party or open source implementations.

 The goal is to convert a website's description into a roughly equivalent url-friendly string.
 Invalid special characters should be removed, and words should be separated using a hyphen.
-Words already separated via a hyphen
+Words already separated via a hyphen should remain separated with a hyphen.

 The following special characters should not be removed, and instead should be replaced with their English representation: